Speculating on Zen 2 (Part 1)

 Luckily, there's at least one property of our tests that should be invariant.
 For instance, every time we run a test, the number of retired branching instructions should be consistent with the number of reachable branches that we've actually written in our test body.
 Since our test is only a very small chunk of code, this property is easy to prove by hand.

-I'll be using this strategy to sift out tests that might be noisy.
-This is pretty easy for us to do manually because there's also a PMC event (ExRetBrn) for counting the number of retired branch instructions.
+This is pretty easy for us to do manually because there's also a PMC event

 With all this in mind, the whole process for a test will be a loop with the following steps:

-• Run a test some number of times:
+- Run a test some number of times:

-• Enable the PMCs with events events we're interested in
+- Enable the PMCs with events events we're interested in

-• Enter the body of our test
+- Enter the body of our test

-• Let the code run (and increment the PMCs)
+- Let the code run (and increment the PMCs)

-• Disable the PMCs and read the results
+- Disable the PMCs and read the results

-• If we recorded more retired branches than expected, we probably need to try running the test again
+- If we recorded more retired branches than expected, we probably need to try running the test again

 About the LFENCE Instruction

-Usually, LFENCE is a marker in the x86 ISA used to serialize the order in which load operations are completed with respect to one another.
-However, in our test code, there are no load instructions!
+the order in which load operations are completed with respect to one another.

-This whole dispatch-serializing property is part of AMD's "post-silicon" workaround89 for vulnerabilities involving speculation on Zen 2: it gives programmers some extra guarantees/degrees of control over the state of the out-of-order pipeline at any particular point in time.
+This whole dispatch-serializing property is part of AMD's "post-silicon" workaround[^amd-mitigations]7 for vulnerabilities involving speculation on Zen 2: it gives programmers some extra guarantees/degrees of control over the state of the out-of-order pipeline at any particular point in time.

-In this way, LFENCE indicates a point or boundary in the program where speculative dispatch (and any subsequent speculative execution) should not be permitted to cross.
+indicates a point or boundary in the program where

 In our case, we want to make sure we're only observing events caused by speculative dispatch/execution inside the body of our test.
 Then once the machine is finally executing inside the body of our test, we want to restrict speculation to only our target code residing down some mispredicted path.